BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *Harnessing the mighty power of nature, the caster summons forth bubbling, surging waters to spring from the ground and sweep their enemies from their feet.
 Those who venture too close to a river or pond will feel the full force of this power as they are buffeted by the raging currents the caster summons.*

 This power targets all enemy models within range.
 All enemy models within 6" of the caster are knocked Prone.
-Cavalry models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table â€“ both rider and mount are then knocked Prone.
+Cavalry models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table — both rider and mount are then knocked Prone.

-**Channelled** â€“ All enemy models instead suffer one Strength 3 hit after being knocked Prone or one Strength 9 hit if they are in a stream, river or similar water terrain feature.
+**Channelled** — All enemy models instead suffer one Strength 3 hit after being knocked Prone or one Strength 9 hit if they are in a stream, river or similar water terrain feature.

 #### YOUR STAFF IS BROKEN